fluxninja/aperture/docs/content/concepts/flow-control/components/load-scheduler.md

 Tokens are determined in the following order of precedence:

-- Specified in the flow labels
+- Specified in the flow labels.
 - Specified in the `Workload.tokens` setting.
 - Estimated tokens (see [`workload_latency_based_tokens`](/reference/policies/spec.md#load-scheduler)